animatlabs/animatlabs.github.io/_posts/2024-01-12-interesting-enhancements-cs12.md

 ---
-title: "Exciting enhancements in C# 12"
+title: "C# 12 New Features: Primary Constructors, Collection Expressions, and More in .NET 8"
 excerpt: >-
-  "In November 2023, C# 12 arrived with a bang, bundled with .NET 8, bringing with it a bunch of cool new features that have made developers sit up and take notice."
+  Explore the most impactful C# 12 features released with .NET 8 including primary constructors, collection expressions, alias any type, and default lambda parameters.
 redirect_from:
   - /technical/.net/.net-core/intersting-enhancements-cs12/
 categories: